Attend a Midweek Mixer

 Hosted: Tuesday, October 21, 2021

 A networking event for AOCS members and potential members interested in food quality and authentication.
 Come introduce yourself, share research interests, meet with colleagues, and discuss current news and activities in our field.
-Hosted in advance of the webinar "Impact and Response to Food Fraud in Canada" and in partnership with AOCS Canadian Section and Young Professional Common Interest Group, all are welcome!
+Hosted in advance of the webinar "Impact and Response to Food Fraud in Canada" and in partnership with AOCS Canadian Section and Early Career Common Interest Group, all are welcome!

 Hosted: Tuesday, October 19, 2021